rsuchecki/yakat/README.md

 ## You may also need

 A k-mer counter.
 Go for [KMC](https://github.com/refresh-bio/KMC).
-Some yakat modules will k-merize input as needed, but use KMC or another, dedicated k-mer counter whenever a set of k-mers is a desired input, especially for the `kextend` module.
+Some yakat modules will k-merize input as needed, but use KMC or another, dedicated k-mer counter whenever a set of k-mers is the desired input, especially for the `kextend` module.

 ## Selected use cases